Perspective | The virus has made healthy eating more costly — just when we need a better diet

 In the absence of a cure for covid-19, the single most important thing a person can do is maintain a healthy immune system.

-Corrine Bush, the American Nutrition Association’s director of science and a member of the ANA’s Personalized Nutrition and Covid-19 Task Force, told me that eating fruits and vegetables is one of the fastest and most efficient ways to boost the immune system.
+Corinne Bush, the American Nutrition Association’s director of science and a member of the ANA’s Personalized Nutrition and Covid-19 Task Force, told me that eating fruits and vegetables is one of the fastest and most efficient ways to boost the immune system.

 “What we know is that a personalized nutrition program can solve our chronic disease epidemic, and those diseases — such as hypertension, diabetes and obesity — are what make us more vulnerable to the worst outcomes from covid-19,” Bush said.
 “Right now, we are in the acute phase of the pandemic.
 But even if we flatten the curve, we will have a second wave.
 What we should be doing and talking about now is mitigating the second wave, getting people to focus on nutrition, things like flavonoids and omega threes.”

 Neither Bush nor the ANA claims that you can prevent or cure covid-19 with a diet.
-No one appears to be immune from the disease and no cure has been found.
+No one appears to be immune to the disease, and no cure has been found.
 But the task force has compiled a wealth of research about nutrition that “points to optimizing immune responses and/or inhibiting viral load in general” by eating the right foods.

 An editorial in the May 1 issue of the Journal of Renal Nutrition about the impact of nutrition on covid-19 stated that, “notwithstanding emerging quackery on immune-boosting and magic foods to prevent or cure COVID-19 infection as a result of global desperation and anxiety, it is reasonable to ensure adequate consumption of citrus fruits (e.g., oranges, nectarines, tangerines, grapefruit, lemons, limes) as well as tomatoes, broccoli, cauliflower, cantaloupe, kale, kiwi, sweet potato, strawberries, papaya, and all those fruits and vegetables rich in vitamin C.”

-Note: An earlier version of this column incorrectly referred to Baskin-Robbins and its 21 flavors.
-The company began by offering 31 flavors.